Hyle-org/devhub-hyle/docs/developers/general-doc/smart-contract-abi.md

 This page uses the Rust structures to demonstrate, but you can use the following repos for other languages:

 - Rust example: https://github.com/Hyle-org/collatz-conjecture
-- Gnark / Groth16 example (currently outdated): https://github.com/Hyle-org/groth16-example
+- Gnark / Groth16 example (outdated): https://github.com/Hyle-org/groth16-example

 ## Overview